Trade to be focus of Australia, Indonesia talks

 "There is medical facilities at immigration ... [at] Phosphate Hill which is a community detention area.
 Not the same as the detention centre, it has medical facilities attached to it."

 "There was information that another boat was in distress, potentially, off the coast of East Timor.
 That search and rescue effort has now been called off.
 The information I have is that a report of a vessel in distress was received.
 We sent a Dash 8 out there to respond.
 The plane didn't locate any vessels that displayed any signs of distress.
 It appears a vessel had sent out an alert by pressing a beacon.
-But that vessel had no signs of distress."
+But that vessel had no signs of distress."7:44am: Jason Clare says Australian search and rescue authorities acted very proactively.

 "As soon as we were given the information that there was a boat out there, we contacted Indonesian search and rescue authorities.
 We contacted AMSA, contacted customs and border protection authorities.
 Our planes flew over the area to identify where the boat was.
 It identified the boat that we think was in distress.
 It showed no visual signs of distress.
 But based on the information we've received, our boat and planes were pre-positioned to check and see if that boat was OK.
-As soon as we identified a capsized boat, Australian authorities took the action they did yesterday."
+As soon as we identified a capsized boat, Australian authorities took the action they did yesterday."7:42am: Jason Clare says his focus is on finding more survivors.

 "We're still in the critical window where more lives could be saved.
 The advice I have is that the water temperature is 29 degrees.
 People can survive out there for up to 36 hours if they have either lifejackets or they have debris to hold onto.
-That obviously is where my focus is right now."
+That obviously is where my focus is right now."7:40am: Jason Clare gives a chronology of what happened.
+No more survivors were found overnight.
+He says one of the survivors was a boy and the rest were all men.

 "The information we have is that all the people on the boat were males.
 Except for one 13-year-old boy that has been rescued, all other people were all adults."